SAP-samples/teched2023-IN268/exercises/ex3/README.md

 ## Congratulations

-You've now successfully completed migration assessment and migrated scnearios from PI/PO to SAP Integration Suite using the migration tooling functionality.
+You've now successfully completed the migration assessment and migrated scenarios from PI/PO to SAP Integration Suite using the migration assessment and migration capability of SAP Integration Suite.